my1396/Water-Transfer/README.md

 2025-04-24

-Notes about night light: Performance maintains afteral the removing NL.
+**Notes about night light**: Performance maintains afteral the removing NL.
 See [Performance_no_NightLight.xlsx](https://github.com/my1396/Water-Transfer/blob/d2967122217802eb69ae7e14d91a39959247efc1/Performance_no_NightLight.xlsx) for detailed performance.

 **The main update** is dividing data into periods before and after the water transfer operation.
 Using data before as trainning data, and predicting water receive for data after.